harp-tech/protocol/Device.md

     section Default
     0      :d1, 0, 4
 ```
+Contains the current system timestamp in whole seconds.
+The default value is `0` (Zero) and will increment one unit for each elapsed second.

 ### **`R_TIMESTAMP_MICRO` (U16) – System timestamp (microseconds)**

 Address: `009`

-Contains the microseconds count within each second.
-Each LSB corresponds to 32 microseconds.
-The maximum value is 31249.
-The default value is `0` (Zero).

 ```mermaid
 ---